knixnkk/Games/README.md

 **This Repository is using my homemade games**
 * it's a common knowledge games *
-- Game lists
+- Game lists:
-- - XO
+  - XO
   - Sudoku